 Before dogs were domesticated, wild dogs used to have a fully raw diet.
 They’ve descended from wolves and they have a very similar digestive system.

 Similar to dogs in the wild, your house dog is an omnivore, which means it can eat just about anything from meat, chicken, vegetables, and fruits.
-For that reason, it’s in dogs genes to eat raw meat, such as chicken, and thousands of years of breeding and adaptation won’t just take these instincts away.
+For that reason, it’s in dogs’ genes to eat raw meat, such as chicken, and thousands of years of breeding and adaptation won’t just take these instincts away.

-In fact, eating a raw chicken breast isn’t a bad thing either.
+In fact, eating raw chicken breast isn’t a bad thing either.
 After all, chicken is an excellent source of animal protein, which is the best type of protein and the easiest to digest by the dog’s stomach.

 Some people may not recommend dogs eating raw chicken because it carries a risk of bacterial contamination and suggests cooking the chicken for safety.
-Some will prefer freshly cooked dog food, such as dog delivery service Pet Plate provides.
+Some will prefer freshly cooked dog food, such as the dog food delivery service Pet Plate provides.

 Also, eating raw food doesn’t mean it has to be unclean food.
 In other words, you should always rinse the chicken breast well before serving it raw to your dog as an extra precaution – this goes for cats eating raw chicken as well.

 As you know, dogs love bones and a lot of vets will suggest that you feed your dog raw meaty bones.